Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Experiments

-In order to benchmark different learning algorithms in a complex realistic environment with continuous policy and outcome spaces, we designed a real robotic setup composed of a humanoid arm in front of joysticks that can be used as tools to act on other objects.
-We show the running experimental setup in this video\footnote{Video of the experimental setup: \href{https://youtu.be/NOLAwD4ZTW0}{https://youtu.be/NOLAwD4ZTW0}~~Please note that in the current experiments we swapped the joysticks and changed the light and sound mappings.}.
-The code is available open-source together with the $3$D shapes of printed objects\footnote{Open-source code: \href{https://github.com/ymollard/APEX}{https://github.com/ymollard/APEX}}.
+In order to benchmark different learning algorithms in a realistic robotic environment with high-dimensional action and outcome spaces, we designed a real robotic setup composed of a humanoid arm in front of joysticks that can be used as tools to act on other objects (see Fig. \ref{TorsoEnv}).
+We recorded a video of an early version of the experimental setup\footnote{Early version of the experimental setup: \href{https://youtu.be/NOLAwD4ZTW0}{https://youtu.be/NOLAwD4ZTW0}}.